-Applicants must show a critical path schedule of the project development, procurement, permitting, financing, and construction indicating the different length of time each phase will take, when they should be completed and the proposed Commercial Operation Date of the energy storage Project.
-An Applicant should provide sufficient information and adequate documentation to demonstrate that the Project has an adequate plan and sufficient time to achieve the anticipated Commercial Operation Date.
+Applicants must provide all the information requested below in their Key Development Milestones and fill out Attachment F. (Permitting & Development Milestones).
+Applicants must show a critical path schedule of the Project development, permitting, equipment procurement, financing, and construction indicating the different length of time each phase will take, when they are scheduled to be completed and the proposed Commercial Operation Date of the energy storage Project.
+An Applicant should provide sufficient information and adequate documentation to demonstrate that the Project has a reasonable plan and sufficient time to achieve the anticipated Commercial Operation Date.
 All Projects seeking an award must be capable of achieving commercial operation within 24 months after a Project is approved by the Commission (i.e., October 1, 2028), except where the Applicant is able to demonstrate that achieving this Commercial Operation Date is not possible for Good Cause Shown, in which case the Project has the ability to achieve commercial operation within 36 months after the Project is selected by the Commission.
-The following activities will be considered by the Commission in determining Good Cause Shown for a schedule extension:
+The following activities will be considered by the Commission in determining Good Cause Shown for a schedule extension (hereinafter referred to as Good Cause Shown Conditions):